 Figure \ref{fig:results} shows five different versions of the resulting constraints on $\Omega_R + 3\Omega_Q$.
-These different constraint versions were obtained using slightly different BAO data combinations and different approaches for selecting symbolic expressions from different symbolic regression algorithms applied to the BAO data.
+These different constraint versions were obtained using slightly different BAO data combinations and different approaches for selecting symbolic expressions reconstructing the BAO data.
 The details on the different data sets and selection procedures are as in \cite{PRD}.
-Here, we will briefly note that constraints obtained under the captions ``criteria set i'', $i = 1,2,3$ were obtained using different selection criteria and using DESI data release 2 together with a single eBOSS data set at low redshift to constrain $H_D$ and $H_D'$.
-The two other constraints were obtained using DESI data release 1 and (e)BOSS data, but where data points with very similar redshifts in the two data points were removed (DESI data points removed in one instance, and (e)BOSS data in the other instance) in order to minimize the symbolic regression algorithms' tendency to overfit the data by finding diverging expressions that fit both data points at the given redshift.
+Here, we will briefly note that constraints obtained under the captions ``criteria set i'', $i = 1,2,3$ were obtained using different selection criteria and using DESI data release 2 together with a single eBOSS data point at low redshift to constrain $H_\mathcal{D}$ and $H_\mathcal{D}'$.
+The two other constraints were obtained using different combinations of DESI data release 1 and (e)BOSS data.